-Intactivists disingenuously compare the combined total area of the outer and inner surfaces of the foreskin to the surface area of just one side of a standard index card.
-If they were honest, either they would say that the foreskin measures 7 1/2 square inches (just the outer surface area); or they would say that 15 square inches is half the total area of a standard index card.
+Intactivists unfairly compare the combined total area of the outer and inner surfaces of the foreskin to the just one side of a standard index card.
+If they were honest, either they would compare only the outer surface area to that of a standard index card; or they would say that the foreskin is half the size of an index card.

 Stephen Moreton PhD; "The 15 square inches myth"; CircFacts.org; December 2016

 G Kigozi et al; "Foreskin surface area and HIV acquisition in Rakai, Uganda (size matters)"; AIDS; October 23, 2009.
 Moreton confirmed with the lead author that the figures are the sum of both the outer and inner surfaces.

 A study in The Netherlands of eight male cadavers reported an average foreskin length of 15 cm2 (5.9 in2) and - when folded out - an average surface area of 46.7 cm2 (7.2 in2).
 PM Werker et al; "The prepuce free flap: dissection feasibility study and clinical application of a super-thin new flap"; Plastic and reconstructive surgery; September 1998

 Melanie Lindwall Schaab; "15 Square Inches??
 Not So Fast."; Schaabling Shire Shoppe; June 23, 2017

 Robert Zulu et al; "Sexual Satisfaction, Performance, and Partner Response Following Voluntary Medical Male Circumcision in Zambia: The Spear and Shield Project"; Global Health:Science and Practice; 2015